theh0riz0n/Katla/README.md

 # katla - custom edushit client for iOS
-this project was entirely vibe coded by Gemini 3.1 Pro.
+this project was entirely vibe coded by Gemini 3.1 Pro. i don't plan releasing a ready app (.ipa), this is for compiling it yourself.

 ## todo